heftyy/nagios-trapd/README.md

 build-pysnmp-mib -o /some/destination/path/CLOUDANT-CLOUSEAU-MIB.py /some/source/path/CLOUDANT-CLOUSEAU-MIB.txt
 ```

-These MIBs will be automatically loaded by sensu-trapd if they are put into
+These MIBs will be automatically loaded by nagios-trapd if they are put into
-a directory listed in the sensu-trapd config file under the mibs/paths section,
+a directory listed in the nagios-trapd config file under the mibs/paths section,
 and also in the in the mibs/mibs section (See Example Configuration).

 ### Configuring Daemon

-Sensu-trapd is configured using the conf/config.json file.
+nagios-trapd is configured using the conf/config.json file.
 Additionally, some
 configuration can be specified on the command line.
 See the help for more info.

 ### Configuring Traps